AdobeDocs/workfront.en/help/quicksilver/maestro/fields/formula-fields.md

 >
 >For information, see [Adobe Maestro overview](../maestro-overview.md).

-You can create calculated fields in Adobe Maestro where the values are calculated automatically, rather than manually.
+You can create calculated fields in Adobe Maestro where the values are calculated automatically, rather than manually, by creating Formula-type fields.
+For information, see [Create fields](../fields/create-fields.md).

 Formula fields generate a new value using existing values from other fields in a record type and a function that indicates how the existing values should be calculated.

 ## Access requirements